 Yet, even if consumers do not relent and continue to bargain and complain, ultimately, if the sellers remain firm in their decision to strictly enforce their agreements, consumers do not have any real ability to discipline them.
 Having no legal entitlement, consumers cannot even threaten to take legal action.

 Some of these concerns may be addressed and mitigated through informational flows.
 For example, consumers may post online reviews praising stores that exercise leniency while criticizing or shaming those that do not.
-Sellers, in turn, will be incentivized to depart from one-sided terms, fearing the risks of reputational harm, either from attempting to impose unwanted terms on buyers or from becoming known as inflexible when disputes arise.
+Indeed, a substantial majority of consumers incorporates online reviews into their purchasing decisions.
+In a recent survey, 82% of the public said they at least sometimes read online ratings or reviews before purchasing items for the first time, and around 40% said they always or almost always do so.
+Sellers, in turn, may be incentivized to depart from one-sided terms, fearing the risks of reputational harm, either from attempting to impose unwanted terms on buyers or from becoming known as inflexible when disputes arise.
 Yet, there are reasons to fear that these informational flows will be inadequate in disciplining sellers.

 First, consumers may not feel wronged by a seller’s adherence to the written policy, even if a seller is known for exercising leniency towards other consumers.
 In such cases, consumers may believe that the seller has a legitimate reason for failing to exercise leniency or to respond to their complaints, reasoning that a store that enforces the terms of its contracts, even selectively, is merely doing what it has a contractual right to do.